lisajmarks/junior-web-interview/README.md

 }
 ```

-- Try to limit time investment to 30-60 mins max for the initial “get it to work approach”.
-- Share the git repo link that contains your code and readme with steps to execute.

 Please do not overthink think this or get too wrapped up in making a bullet proof application.
 This is a basic
 challenge.
 Spending significant amounts of time ensuring production level quality is not required.
 Rather,
 we would like to see your ability to model a UI based on a provided design over production ready, visually